aquasecurity/tracee/docs/docs/install/prerequisites.md

 # Prerequisites for running Tracee

+Tracee is heavily dependent on Linux and does not support any other operating system.

+## Kernel version

 A longterm supported kernel: 5.4, 5.10, 5.15, 5.18, 6.1, 6.2.
-Check
-[kernel.org](https://kernel.org) for current supported kernels.
+Check [kernel.org](https://kernel.org) for current supported kernels.

-!!!
-Note
-    Most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.
+In addition to upstream kernels, most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.

-- For **tracee:{{ git.tag }}** docker image, you should have one of the two:

-    1. A kernel that has `/sys/kernel/btf/vmlinux` file available
-    2. A kernel supported through [BTFHUB]
-    > see [libbpf CO-RE documentation] for more info
+## BTF

+In order to properly instrument the kernel, Tracee needs low-level type information about the running kernel.
+Most modern Linux distributions ship with the [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html) feature that exposes this information.
+To test if your linux has BFT enabled, look for a file under `/sys/kernel/btf/vmlinux`.
+If you don't have BTF, you might need to upgrade to a newer OS version, or contact your OS provider.

+# Kernel symbols

+Some Tracee events needs access to the Kernel Symbols Table.
+Most Linux distributions ship with this feature enabled.
+To test if your Linux supports it, look for a file under `/proc/kallsyms`.
+If your don't have it, you might contact your OS provider.

+Alternatively you can disable the following events which depends on kallsyms:

+- TODO

-## Permissions
+## Process capabilities

-For using the eBPF Linux subsystem, Tracee needs to run with sufficient
-capabilities:
+In order to properly instrument the kernel, Tracee needs sufficient capabilities.
+The easiest way is run Tracee as "privileged" or "root".
+If you want to run Tracee with "least privileges", here are the required capabilities and justifications:

 * Manage eBPF maps limits (`CAP_SYS_RESOURCE`)
 * Load and Attach eBPF programs: